Home

 Your cost basis in the "NUA" shares is then the actual amount that you paid for the stock while it was held by the 401k plan.
 Since this was often accomplished through payroll deductions, you will most likely have many tax lots of fractional shares at different times and prices.
 You will need to obtain a cost basis report from your 401k plan administrator or go back to capture the data from all of your 401k statements since inception.
 The total cost basis of the employer shares will also be the amount that appears on your Form 1099-R at year-end reporting taxable income to you from a 401k plan distribution.
 You still need to have the individual tax lot information in case you want to use the specific identification method to minimize taxes when you sell the shares.

-Information provided is intended solely for U.S. individual cash-basis taxpayers and is believed to be accurate for most cases.
+Information provided is intended solely for cash-basis U.S. citizen individual taxpayers and is believed to be accurate for most cases but is not guaranteed.
 Always consult your personal tax advisor about your own situation.
 Suggestions are most welcome.
-Please email webmaster @ costbasis.com or write to us at P O Box 11022, Chicago IL 60611 with your comments.
+Please email costbasis@gmail.com with your comments.
+If this website has been helpful to you, please consider making a donation to support our efforts.

-© costbasis.com, Inc., 2008-2010.
+Copyright © CostBasis.com, Inc., 2008-2024.
 All rights reserved.

 What is the cost basis of my investment?